Experience an Unforgettable Winter in the Lake George Region With These Outdoor Activities

 - Corridor 4A from Hartford to Greenwich and Easton

 - Corridor 9 from Easton to Salem and eventually Granville after crossing into Vermont for about 10 miles

 - Corridor 4C from Granville to Whitehall and eventually Vermont and West Haven

 - Aside from those and many more, there are secondary trails that help disperse traffic and ease crowding on the main trails

 As you make your way along the trail network this winter, you may feel like taking a rest stop.
 Luckily, there are many businesses that cater to snowmobilers.
-Enjoy a rest stop at these hotspots: The Boar's Nest in Fort Ann, Hartford Tavern in Hartford, Time Served in Comstock, AJ's in Granville, Green Acres Tavern in Greenwich, and more.
+Enjoy a rest stop at these hotspots: The Boar's Nest in Fort Ann, Hartford Tavern in Hartford, Time Served in Comstock, Green Acres Tavern in Greenwich, and more.